-- A. Identify and briefly describe the location of past and reasonably foreseeable probable future projects as defined in 14 CCR 895.1 within described resource assessment areas. - B. Identify and give the location of any known, continuing significant environmental problems caused by past projects as defined in 14 CCR 895.1.
+- A. Identify and briefly describe the location of past and reasonably foreseeable probable future projects as defined in 14 CCR 895.1 within described resource assessment areas. - B. Identify and give the location and description of any known, continuing significant environmental problems caused by past projects as defined in 14 CCR 895.1.

-The RPF who prepares the plan or supervised designee shall obtain information from plan submitters (timberland or timber owner) about past, and future land management activities and shall consider past experience, if any, in the assessment area related to impacts of the proposed operations, rates of recovery, and land uses.
-A poll of adjacent owners is not required to determine activities on adjacent ownerships.
+The RPF who prepares the plan or supervised designee shall obtain information from plan submitters (timberland or timber owner), and from appropriate agencies, landowners, and individuals about past, and future land management activities and shall consider past experience, if any, in the assessment area related to past impacts and the impacts of the proposed operations, rates of recovery, and land uses.
+A poll of adjacent land owners is encouraged and may be required by the Director to determine such activities and significant adverse environmental problems on adjacent ownerships.